jinyuan-jia/jinyuan-jia.github.io/_pages/contact.md

 permalink: /contact/
 author_profile: true
 ---
-Department of Electrical and Computer Engineering, Duke University<br>
+Department of Computer Science, University of Illinois at Urbana-Champaign<br>
-Email: jinyuan.jia [at] duke.edu
+Email: jinyuan [at] illinois.edu